Guide to Defamation of Character: Florida Slander and Libel

 Physical harm can result from defamation.
 If you need medical treatment to cope with stress, depression, or other conditions caused by the defamation of character, those are classified as physical damages, and you are entitled to full compensation.

-• Someone made false statements about me online.
+Someone made false statements about me online.
 Is that defamation?

-• Yes, if someone used social media to spread false accusations about you and you suffered an injury because of the statement, that would be considered libel.
-You would have a cause of action against that individual if you decided to pursue a legal remedy.
 Electronic communications on Facebook, Twitter, and all other forms of social media, are considered the same as traditional forms of written communication.
 Even if the false information was distributed by private message, but it still caused provable damages, then libel was committed, and you may be entitled to damages.

-• A coworker started a false rumor about me.
+A coworker started a false rumor about me.
 The rumor eventually reached my boss, and I was fired from my job.
 Even though the coworker that started the rumor didn’t tell my boss directly, is that still slander?

-• Yes, that is slander.
+Yes, that is slander.
 As long as the original statement was false and you can prove you suffered damages, you can sue the person who started the rumor.

-• Can I sue someone for posting a negative opinion of my character?
+Can I sue someone for posting a negative opinion of my character?

-• No, the law prevents you from bringing suit against someone for expressing their opinion of you, no matter how unflattering.
+No, the law prevents you from bringing suit against someone for expressing their opinion of you, no matter how unflattering.
 “I think Joe is stupid and that his clothes look dumb,” is an opinion and not defamation.
 “Joe is so stupid that he steals tools from work,” is defamation if it is untrue.

 However, just using a phrase like “I think,” or “I believe,” does not make a statement an opinion.
 “I think Joe steals tools from work,” can still be construed as defamation if the person knows the statement is false.

 If you can successfully prove defamation, either by libel or slander, you can recoup damages related to your actual monetary losses.
-In addition, you can win damages for mental anguish and emotional distress caused by the defamation.
-There can also be an award of punitive damages, depending on the actual motives behind the defamatory statements.

 Florida law provides a strict statute of limitations on defamation claims.
 According to Florida Statutes section 95.11, you have two years to file your claim.
-The clock starts running on the date that the defamatory statement was first made.
+The clock starts running on the date that the allegedly defamatory statement was first made.

-Cyber defamation
+Cyber Defamation

 Defamation that occurs on the internet is no different than any other form of oral or written communication.
 The internet has become the most likely place to experience defamation, and can include:

-• Online reviews
+- Online reviews

-• Forums
+- Forums

-• Yelp
+- Yelp

-• Comments left on media articles
+- Comments left on media articles

-• Blog posts and comments on blogs
+- Blog posts and comments on blogs

-• Social media posts and comments
+- Social media posts and comments

-• LinkedIn posts and comments
+- LinkedIn posts and comments

 All the legal aspects of proof remain the same when the internet is used to defame someone’s character.
+Even if the defamatory statement was made due to an honest mistake, it can still be considered libel if it causes harm.

 When someone spreads false information about you, it can be hurtful to you both personally and professionally.
 Given the rise of social media, when people can easily communicate with hundreds or thousands of others with a single post, defamation cases are on the rise.

-Untrue words can cause you to lose your job, your reputation, and harm your relationships with friends and family members.
+Untrue words or such statements can cause you to lose your job, your reputation, and harm your relationships with friends and family members.
 The psychological damage done by defamation can be extreme, especially in the era of the internet and social media.
-Defamation has caused suicide and attempted suicide, destroyed relationships, and pulled families apart.
-It is far too easy to do catastrophic damage to a person’s reputation with just a few words online.

 The reasons people commit defamation vary widely, but the reasons matter for punitive damages.
 If they defame you knowing the statement is untrue and was made for personal gain or retribution, you may be awarded punitive damages in addition to any other damages you are awarded.

 Punitive damages are considered punishment and are awarded at the court’s discretion.
 These damages are in addition to actual damages and happen when the defendant’s behavior is found to be deliberately harmful.
-The attorneys at the Lopez Law Group will help you determine the likelihood of receiving punitive damages, but remember, the court has the final word in what damages are awarded.

-Internet defamation and minors
+Internet Defamation and Minors

 We have all heard the horror stories of how teenagers can treat each other online.
 Once something is posted, especially with malicious intent, it will be screenshot and spread to hundreds of different places quickly.
 Whether it is malicious content or pictures, the effects can be devastating for an adolescent.